Table of contents

 The function of a Kanban is to visualize work and limit the WIP.
 This way it helps the team to deliver the best results.
 Here the team sets the pace of work and completes tasks based on the changing priorities.
-While the function of the Scrum board is to hold the tasks that must be completed in the next iteration.
-The Scrum board also visualizes the progress, but it serves more like a project plan for the next 1-4 weeks than a guide.
+At the same time, the function of the Scrum board is to hold the tasks that must be completed in the next iteration.
+The Scrum board also visualizes the progress, but it serves more as a project plan for the next 1-4 weeks than a guide.
 Making sure the team meets the commitment during the allocated time.

-The differences between Scrum and Kanban boards are based solely on the differences in the frameworks themselves.
+The differences between Scrum and Kanban boards are based solely on the frameworks’ differences.
 Kanban’s definition is much more flexible than the one of Scrum.
 Here is the full comparison of Kanban vs Scrum vs Scrumban.

 Still unsure what your board should look like?
 We have gathered 16 Kanban board examples to spark your creativity.
 Take a look through and you will surely find something that fits your industry and team needs.
 There are Kanban boards fit for Engineering, Marketing, Sales, and many others.

 Looking for something to keep on your desk for a quick refresher on terms?
 We have come up with this Kanban Cheat Sheet.
-It outlines all the terms of the method in a concise way.
+It outlines all the terms of the method concisely.
 So you can quickly look up any term and continue working on your Kanban boards.

 Kanban is a visual and informative framework to manage your team and optimize work processes.
 By visualizing your tasks, you will be able to optimize the workflow, identify bottlenecks, adapt to the changing circumstances, and better estimate the outcome.